Perhaps you’ve seen, on a funeral notice or announcement, something like, “In lieu of flowers, the family requests that…”

 What Does “In Lieu of Flowers” Mean?

-In lieu of flowers means instead of flowers or in place of.
+In lieu of flowers means instead of flowers.
 Funeral etiquette dictates that you should follow the family’s request.

 When the obituary says, “In Lieu of Flowers,” it will usually have instructions to follow.